xpack/web-doxygen/website/docs/api/files/src-classdef-h.md

-<p>Get a class definition given its name.
-Returns nullptr if the class is not found.</p>
+Get a class definition given its name.
+Returns nullptr if the class is not found.

-<p>Declaration at line 468 of file <a href="/web-doxygen/docs/api/files/src/classdef-h">classdef.h</a>, definition at line 5472 of file <a href="/web-doxygen/docs/api/files/src/classdef-cpp">classdef.cpp</a>.</p>
+Declaration at line 468 of file <a href="/web-doxygen/docs/api/files/src/classdef-h">classdef.h</a>, definition at line 5472 of file <a href="/web-doxygen/docs/api/files/src/classdef-cpp">classdef.cpp</a>.

 <div class="doxyProgramListing">